Villa Grove train derailment cleared

 Rea said he has not been told of any reason for the derailment, which caused the town’s three crossings to be blocked.

 “It cut the town in half.
-Traffic had to be rerouted,” said Rea.
+Traffic had to be rerouted,” Rea said.

 The crossings on Front Street, the east-west main road out of town; Elm Street, which is just north of that; and Illinois 130, a north-south route, were all blocked until about 4:30 a.m.